Woonoord Atatürk: Food crisis and closure

 Following the arrival of the new workers, a committee was formed by the residents to forward their complaints to the management.
 One of the main issues in the complex was that the Turks were unsatisfied with the food policy.
 They were not allowed to cook or make any drinks in their own barracks, and on most days the cafeteria served Dutch food and rarely any Turkish food.
-Most workers could not get used to the Dutch food being served.
-The consultation between the parties was plagued by the language barrier.
+Most workers could not get used to the Dutch food being served and there were repeatedly communication problems between canteen staff and residents.
+Similarly, the consultation between the committee and management was also plagued by the language barrier.

-Residents of the complex stopped showing up for dinner on 23 December 1972 due to the sole Turkish chef being fired in November for causing a fire in the kitchen.
-He was not replaced, which led to the kitchen only cooking Dutch food, without any Turkish dishes at all.
+On 20 December 1972, a fire broke out in the kitchen after a Turkish cook over-heated the stove despite warnings from other staff.
+He was dismissed from the kitchen shortly after.
+However, as he was the sole Turkish chef at the time and was not replaced, the kitchen started only cooking Dutch food, without any Turkish dishes at all.
+This prompted a boycott from the residents, who stopped showing up for dinner on 23 December and only ate bread.
 The municipality still ordered food to be cooked in the hope that the workers would change their minds, but the meals ended up being thrown out every day.
-Some of the workers who were leading the boycott were threatened to be kicked out of the complex.
-However, with the Industrial Workers' Union NVV backing residents, the municipality later called this off and announced on 10 January 1973 that at least one Turkish chef would be hired for the kitchen, ending the hunger strike of the workers after two weeks.
-They were also allowed to cook on their own.
+Some of the workers who were leading the boycott were threatened with eviction from the complex.
+However, with the Industrial Workers' Union NVV backing residents, the municipality later called this off and announced on 10 January 1973 that at least one Turkish chef would be hired for the kitchen, ending the boycott of the workers after two weeks.
+They were also allowed to cook on their own in their rooms.

 Many workers still left the complex following the incident; some returned to Turkey, most moved elsewhere into a permanent residence and brought over their families, while some even opened their own businesses.
+Residents complained in 1974 that the complex was overdue on basic maintenance.
 In 1975, new development plans for the NDSM neighborhood were published, where the Atatürk residence complex and buildings of the Nederlandsche Dok en Scheepsbouw Maatschappij would need to make way for offices and businesses.
 The population of the site started to sharply decline in 1976.
-A year later, the municipality announced that the complex was running on deficit and considered to close it.
+A year later, the municipality announced that the complex was running on deficit and they were considering closing it.
 In October 1977, the complex was allowed to stay open until at least July 1978, and options were explored to extend that even further.
 The Atatürk complex was closed in 1978 and its barracks were later demolished.
 The area was used for subsidized housing instead.